MohammedDerouiche/Golden-Attendance/README.md

-# GoldenClock Time Attendance App
+# GoldenClock: Advanced Time & Task Management App

-GoldenClock is a minimal-complexity, fully functional Time Attendance web app built with Next.js, TypeScript, Tailwind CSS, and Supabase.

-This application is designed as a demonstration of building a data-driven application without a traditional authentication system.
-Instead, it uses a selectable user profile from a shared pool, with role-based permissions controlling access to different features.
+GoldenClock is a comprehensive, feature-rich Time and Task Management web application.
+It serves as an advanced boilerplate and a practical demonstration of building a modern, data-driven application using a powerful, serverless tech stack.

+The project is built with **Next.js (App Router)**, **TypeScript**, **Tailwind CSS**, and **Supabase**, showcasing best practices in web development, including role-based access control, real-time data handling, and complex state management.

-**Important Note:** This application is intentionally insecure and is not suitable for production use without implementing a proper authentication and authorization system (like Supabase Auth with Row-Level Security).
-It is designed to showcase UI, state management, and data interaction patterns.
+**Important Note:** This application uses a simplified, selector-based user switching mechanism for demonstration purposes.
+It is **intentionally insecure for production environments** and should be integrated with a proper authentication system (like Supabase Auth with Row-Level Security) before any real-world deployment.

-## Tech Stack
+## Core Technologies

-- **Framework:** Next.js (App Router)
+- **Framework:** Next.js 14+ (App Router)
 - **Language:** TypeScript
+- **Database:** Supabase (PostgreSQL)
 - **Styling:** Tailwind CSS with shadcn/ui components
-- **Database:** Supabase (PostgreSQL)
-- **Data Fetching:** SWR
+- **Data Fetching & State:** SWR for real-time data synchronization and caching
-- **Forms:** React Hook Form & Zod for validation
+- **Forms:** React Hook Form with Zod for robust validation
+- **UI Components:** A rich library from shadcn/ui, including tables, dialogs, charts, and more.

-## Core Features
+## Feature-Rich Functionality

-- **No Authentication:** Select a user from a dropdown to get started.
+### 1. User & Access Management
-- **Role-Based Access:** UI and features adapt based on whether the selected user is an 'admin' or 'employee'.
+- **Role-Based Permissions:** The application features a dual-role system (`admin` vs. `employee`) where the UI and available actions adapt based on the selected user's role.
+- **Simplified User Switching:** No complex login is required.
+Users are selected from a dropdown, with their session persisted in `localStorage`.
+- **Admin Verification:** Accessing an `admin` profile is protected by a simple password prompt to simulate secure context switching.
+- **Full User CRUD:** Admins have complete control to create, read, update, and delete user profiles, including setting roles, positions, and monthly salaries.

+### 2. Time & Attendance Tracking
-- **One-Click Clock-In/Out:** Quickly record attendance with a single click.
+- **One-Click Clock-In/Out:** A streamlined interface for employees to clock in and out with a single click.
-- **Attendance History:** View your attendance logs with date filtering.
-- **Admin Dashboard:** Admins can view attendance for any user and manage the user list.
-- **Persistent State:** The selected user is remembered across page reloads using `localStorage`.
+- **Live-Updating Dashboard:** The home page features a real-time digital clock and a continuously updating timer that shows the total time worked for the current day.
+- **Daily Goal Tracking:** A progress bar visualizes the employee's progress toward their daily target hours.
+- **Automated Daily Earnings:** For users with a monthly salary set, the app calculates and displays their potential earnings for the day in real-time based on a dynamic monthly hourly rate.
+- **Static Day Marking:** Users can mark a full day as a paid **Day-Off** or an unpaid **Absence**, which overrides any clocked hours for that day.
+- **Geolocation:** Captures and stores the user's geographical location on clock-in/out events.

+### 3. Advanced Task Management
+- **Full Task CRUD:** Users can create, update, and delete tasks.
+- **Multi-User Assignment:** Tasks can be assigned to one or more employees, making it suitable for collaborative projects.
+- **Recurring Tasks:** A powerful recurrence system allows tasks to be automatically re-created upon completion.
+Options include:
+    - Daily, Weekly, Monthly
+    - Custom "Every X Days" interval
+- **Flexible Views:** Switch between a visual **Card View** (Kanban-style) and a dense **List View** (Table) to manage tasks effectively.
+- **Comprehensive Filtering:** Filter tasks by status, priority, assignee, and due date.
+- **Status Toggling:** Quickly mark tasks as complete (or undo completion) directly from the list or card view.

+### 4. Data Visualization & Analytics
+The **Statistics** page offers a dashboard with insightful charts and summaries:
+- **Monthly Summary:** A quick overview of total worked days, days off, and absent days.
+- **Task Status Pie Chart:** Visualizes the proportion of tasks that are Not Started, In Progress, and Completed.
+- **Daily Hours Bar Chart:** A bar chart showing the total hours worked for each day of the selected month.
+- **Attendance Heatmap:** A calendar-style heatmap that provides a visual representation of the status (Worked, Day-Off, Absent) for each day.
+- **Top Employees Chart (Admin Only):** A bar chart ranking the most active employees by total hours worked in a given month.

+### 5. Reporting & History
+- **Detailed Attendance Log:** The **History** page provides a paginated and searchable table of all attendance records.
+- **Admin-Level History View:** Admins can view the attendance history for a single, specific employee or select "All Employees" to see a consolidated log of everyone's activity.
+- **Data Export:** All filtered history and salary calculation data can be exported to an Excel (`.xlsx`) file with a single click.

+### 6. Salary Calculation
+- **Automated Salary Tool:** The **Salary** page allows users (primarily admins) to calculate the total salary for any employee over a custom date range.
+The calculation is based on a dynamic hourly rate derived from the user's monthly salary and the specific work-hour targets for that month.
+- **Total Hours Calculation:** The system accurately calculates total paid hours, accounting for both clocked time and paid days-off.

 ## Getting Started